nikozdev/LibAsist/doc/README.md

 - initially created by nikozdev to...
 > avoid writting the same code for different projects
 > avoid external dependencies ( yes, i have "dependophobia" )
-> make own standards, frameworks
+> make own standards, frameworks and write more consistent code
 - the majority of the source code is written in c/c++ programming language
+> i just love this and have no need for other langs yet... *for now*
-- the only build script is "makefile" for...
+- the only build script i have is "Makefile"
 > building
 > cleaning
 > installation